 - Applicants must have successfully passed USMLE Step 1, Step 2 CK and Step 2 CS* exams before being offered an interview.

-- Applicants must have no prior United States residency experience in any field of medicine.
+- Applicants must have no prior United States primary care residency experience.

 To apply, submit:

 - ERAS application

 - Dean’s letter (MSPE) and three additional letters of recommendation